Tel.:+86-17897571005 E-mail: info@you-fine.com

 Placing a deer sculpture near trees or in open areas of the lawn creates a sense of unexpected natural beauty.
 It’s as if the deer has just emerged from the woods, adding vitality and storytelling to the entire landscape, achieving a harmonious resonance between art and nature.

-In interior spaces with high ceilings, such as a villa lobby or the common areas of a hunting lodge, a bronze deer sculpture (especially a bust of a stag or depicting a scene of fighting) is often placed near a large stone fireplace.
-This is the central gathering place for family and friends, where the sculpture becomes a focal point for telling hunting stories and showcasing family traditions.
+In interior spaces with high ceilings, such as the lobby of a villa or the public areas of a shop, a bronze deer sculpture (especially a bust of a stag or a sculpture depicting a running scene) is often placed.
+This is the central gathering place for family and friends, and the sculpture becomes a focal point for telling hunting stories and showcasing family traditions.

 Lakeside, Pond, or Waterside